-Katana - Masahide - NBTHK Tokubetsu Hozon Certificate - Shirasaya Koshirae - Ubu Nakago - Shinto Era - Osaka 6982
+Katana - Masahide - NBTHK Tokubetsu Hozon Certificate - Shirasaya Koshirae - Ubu Nakago - Shinshinto Era - Osaka 6982

 The katana, which is in an extremely excellent state of preservation and would be comparable to a museum display, has just arrived.